cgrates/cgrates/docs/api_tptimings.rst

    type ApierTPTiming struct {
 	TPid      string // Tariff plan id
 	TimingId  string // Timing id
-	Years     string // semicolon separated list of years this timing is valid on, \*all supported Months    string // semicolon separated list of months this timing is valid on, \*none and \*all supported MonthDays string // semicolon separated list of month's days this timing is valid on, \*none and \*all supported WeekDays  string // semicolon separated list of week day names this timing is valid on \*none and \*all supported Time      string // String representing the time this timing starts on }
+	Years     string // semicolon separated list of years this timing is valid on, \*any supported Months    string // semicolon separated list of months this timing is valid on, \*any supported MonthDays string // semicolon separated list of month's days this timing is valid on, \*any supported WeekDays  string // semicolon separated list of week day names this timing is valid on \*any supported Time      string // String representing the time this timing starts on }

- Mandatory parameters: ``[]string{"TPid", "TimingId", "Years","Months","MonthDays", "WeekDays","Time"}``
+ Mandatory parameters: ``[]string{"TPid", "TimingId", "Years", "Months", "MonthDays", "WeekDays", "Time"}``

  *JSON sample*:
   ::

    {
-    "id": 0,
+    "id": 3,
     "method": "ApierV1.SetTPTiming",
     "params": [
         {
             "MonthDays": "*any",
             "Months": "*any",
-            "TPid": "CGR_API_TESTS",
+            "TPid": "TEST_SQL",
-            "Time": "*asap",
+            "Time": "00:00:00",
-            "TimingId": "ASAP",
+            "TimingId": "ALWAYS",
             "WeekDays": "*any",
             "Years": "*any"
         }